 Admiral Michael G. Mullen

-As a junior officer, he served in various leadership positions aboard USS Collett (DD 730), USS Blandy (DD 943), USS Fox (CG 33) and USS Sterrett (CG 31).
-Adm.
-Mullen commanded three ships: USS Noxubee (AOG 56), USS Goldsborough (DDG 20), and USS Yorktown (CG 48).
-As a Flag Officer, he commanded Cruiser-Destroyer Group Two and the George Washington Battle Group.
-Adm.
-Mullen's last command at sea was as Commander, U.S. Second Fleet/Commander, NATO Striking Fleet Atlantic.
+As a junior officer, he served in various leadership positions aboard USS Collett, USS Blandy, USS Fox, and USS Sterett.
+Mullen commanded three ships: USS Noxubee, USS Goldsborough, and USS Yorktown.
+As a flag officer, he commanded Cruiser-Destroyer Group Two and the George Washington Battle Group.
+His last command at sea was as Commander, U.S. Second Fleet/Commander, NATO Striking Fleet Atlantic.

-Ashore, Adm.
-Mullen served as Company Officer and Executive Assistant to the Commandant of Midshipmen at the U.S. Naval Academy.
+Shore assignments included Company Officer and Executive Assistant to the Commandant of Midshipmen at the U.S. Naval Academy.
 He also served in the Bureau of Naval Personnel as Director, Surface Officer Distribution and in the Office of the Secretary of Defense on the staff of the Director, Operational Test and Evaluation.
-On the Chief of Naval Operations' staff, Adm.
-Mullen served as Deputy Director and Director of Surface Warfare; Deputy Chief of Naval Operations for Resources, Requirements, and Assessments (N8); and as the 32nd Vice Chief of Naval Operations.
+On the Chief of Naval Operations’ staff, he served as Deputy Director and Director of Surface Warfare; Deputy Chief of Naval Operations for Resources, Requirements, and Assessments (N8); and as the 32nd Vice Chief of Naval Operations.